rmzaiden/python-challenge-earthquake/README.md

 To help retrieve the IDs generated for each record in the database, I have created additional endpoints that list all the countries, states, and cities created.

-"The contracts for each endpoint can be easily found at the link http://localhost:8000/v1/docs"
+The contracts for each endpoint can be easily found at the link http://localhost:8000/v1/docs

 # Database Migrations (Alembic)